Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 5. Tteokbokki (떡볶이)

 It’s the ideal dish to eat when the craving for something sweet and spicy hits.
-This soy-sauce-based mouthwatering snack consists of rice cakes cooked with scallion, soybean paste, fish cakes, and vegetables in a tangy chili sauce, with a great garnish of sesame seeds on top.
+This soy-sauce-based, mouthwatering snack consists of rice cakes topped with scallions, soybean paste, fish cakes, and vegetables in a tangy chili sauce, finished with sesame seeds.

 It is so popular among Koreans that they keep a bag of dry rice cakes in their refrigerator to make whenever the mood strikes.